Partnership bulletin August 2022

 The Slave Free Alliance has developed a digital resource pack for consumers and organisations as part of Anti-Slavery Day (18 October).

-The Alliance has created this briefing, outlining a week of activity around Anti-Slavery Day, and what you can do to raise awareness of modern slavery.
+The Alliance has created a briefing, outlining a week of activity around Anti-Slavery Day, and what you can do to raise awareness of modern slavery.

 The Alliance, which is owned by anti-slavery charity Hope for Justice, was established in 2018 to support organisations to work towards slave-free operations and supply chains.